 Think about the temperature when choosing a jersey.
-If the mercury is plummeting, wear a thermal long-sleeve, but if temperatures are moderate, stick with your everyday jersey.
-Layer up with a waterproof shell with zipped vents that allow you to drop heat on the climbs, and seal up on descents to stay warm.
+If the mercury is plummeting, wear a thermal long-sleeve, but if temperatures are moderate stick with your everyday jersey.
+Layer up with a waterproof shell with zippered vents that allow you to drop heat on the climbs, and seal up on descents to stay warm.

 4. Get the digits

-Keep your paws covered with a solid pair of gloves, and keep a back-up in your pack for the top.
+Keep your paws covered with a solid pair of gloves, and keep a backup in your pack for the top.
 Chances are strong that your first pair will get a bit chilly and wet on the way up, and your hands will thank you for the dry warmth on the descent.
-Waterproof socks are a great way to crank up the heat on your feet, but if you don’t want to snag any yet then a pair of wool-blend socks are a go-to.
+Waterproof socks are a great way to add crank up the heat on your feet, but if you don’t want to snag any yet then a pair of wool blend socks are a go-to.
 Wool maintains warmth when wet, making it an excellent choice for rainy rides.

 5. Cover your eyes

 Protective eyewear is key when taking on wet trails.
-Throw on a pair of riding glasses or goggles to keep mud, grit and debris out of your eyes.
-Shield excess wheel-spray with an easy-to-install mudguard on your fork for an extra barrier against mud.
+Throw on a pair of riding glasses or goggles to keep mud, grit, and debris out of your eyes.
+Shield excess wheel-spray with an easy-to-install fender on your fork for an extra barrier against mud.

-To improve traction on slick and loose surfaces, lower your tyre pressure by about one to two PSI for increased contact with your tyre tread on the ground.
+To improve traction on slick and loose surfaces, lower your tire pressure by about one to two PSI for increased contact with your tire tread on the ground.

 1. Don’t showboat